anmolter/sql/Section3_update.md

 FROM health.bloodpressure
 ```
 ## Random numbers
---The RAND function will return a pseudo-random number between 0 and 1.
+The RAND function will return a pseudo-random number between 0 and 1.
 ```SQL
 SELECT *
 	,RAND(100) AS random